AI AND VIDEO ANALYTICS BLOG

 Visualize Business Intelligence from Multiple Sites

 To optimize efficiencies in operations, security, and planning, transportation organizations need actionable, quantifiable data about security incidents, demographics, and pedestrian and vehicle traffic.
-Whether they are port authorities for rail, air, and marine travel, the data serves a variety of purposes, from planning infrastructure or construction projects, to preparing for major events, refining marketing strategies, enhancing security, or planning staff schedules for peak holiday travel periods.
-One challenge is that transit organizations typically oversee multiple terminals, stations, maintenance facilities, parking facilities, restaurants, and retail areas.
-Given that these multiple sites are often geographically dispersed, it is difficult to collect and aggregate business intelligence from multiple sites, and deliver it to a centralized dashboard.
+From rail and air to marine travel, the data serves purposes ranging from planning infrastructure, preparing for major events, refining marketing strategies, enhancing security, and scheduling staff for peak holiday travel periods.
+However, because transit organizations typically oversee multiple terminals, stations, maintenance facilities, parking facilities, restaurants, and retail areas, these operational elements quickly grow into significant challenges, making accurate data even more critical.
+For this reason, both single and multi-site transit hubs are turning to video analytics to provide the business intelligence data they need to succeed.

-One technology tool that transit hubs can leverage to collect data across sites is video surveillance (CCTV), if they complement it with video content analytics software.
-Transit agencies typically use CCTV cameras to monitor areas in real-time, and to collect video evidence for security purposes.
-However, video footage contains valuable information that can be leveraged for many purposes above and beyond physical security.
-In the absence of video content analysis, most video footage is never reviewed or utilized, because manual reviewing video footage requires so much staff time, and human observation is prone to error.
-Overall, it is impossible for human observation to comprehend and analyze all of the objects, events, and behaviors that video cameras capture.
+Transit hubs can address the difficulties of cross-site data collection by leveraging their video surveillance (CCTV) with the addition of video content analytics software.
+In general, transit agencies use CCTV cameras to monitor areas in real-time and collect video evidence for security purposes.
+Without video content analysis, most of this video footage is never reviewed or utilized, because manual review strains human resources and is prone to error.
+It is impossible for a human operator to comprehend and analyze all the objects, events, and behaviors captured by video.
+However, the addition of video analytics software allows video footage to be repurposed into valuable information that can impact physical security and beyond.

-A video analytics system can aggregate data at unique sites, and it can deliver cross-site intelligence from multi-sites, whether it is related to user demographics, footfall, traffic, or navigation trends.
-Management teams can have video analytics operators oversee one or more sites in a transit network, and have an operator stationed at a centralized command center.
-Operators at each site can customize their real-time alerts, and receive the alerts directly to respond to current situations.
-To get a “big picture” overview, video analytics operators at a central command center can receive reports that aggregate the real-time alerts from all locations.
+Video analytics systems can also aggregate data at unique sites or deliver intelligence from multiple sites.
+Management teams can have video analytics operators oversee one or more sites in a transit network and gather the aggregated data from centralized hub or command center.
+For instance, operators at each site can customize their own real-time alerts, receive the alerts directly, and proactively respond to on-site situations.
+To get the big picture in a single pane of glass, operators at a central command center can receive reports that aggregate the real-time alerts or other data — like user demographics, footfall, traffic, and navigation trends — from all locations within their multi-site transport organization.

-Where do passengers congregate?
-What times of day are peak usage periods?
-Are there consistent traffic hotspots in some pedestrian, bicycle, or vehicle lanes?
-With heatmaps that visualize traffic patterns, and people-count and object count capabilities, video analytics answers these questions, and more.
-Planners need such data to examine current traffic and to forecast future traffic, especially if they are planning to build new terminals and ports, start new services, or expand existing facilities and services.
-Heatmaps illustrate navigational pathways, enabling management teams to see which parts of a transit facility are most or least utilized.
-Transit managers can create customized dashboards that illustrate peak travel times/days, so they can make data-driven decisions about scheduling and services.
+With heatmaps that visualize traffic patterns and people and object count capabilities, video analytics can answer operational questions like: Where do passengers congregate?
+What are the peak usage times throughout the organization?
+Are there consistent traffic hotspots in pedestrian, bicycle, or vehicle lanes?
+Planners need such data to examine current traffic and forecast future traffic, especially if they are planning to build new terminals and ports, initiate new services, or expand existing facilities.
+Transit managers can create customized dashboards that illustrate peak travel times/days so they can make data-driven decisions about scheduling and services.

-To give another example, ferry operators can use video analytics to understand traffic trends aboard different vessels at different times of day, and compare the reports from different sites.
-Management teams can then use that data to make better, more intelligent decisions about which services operate most efficiently compared to others, where to assign staff, when to schedule transit service, how to configure traffic patterns, and where to place signage.
-Airport managers can assess occupancy and traffic patterns, and formulate data-driven strategies to alleviate bottlenecks in the check-in experience.
-Business development managers can quantify the value of a retail space in a port or terminal by quantifying the volume of foot traffic that passes by the space, and apply those insights to optimize layout, store location, leasing and pricing strategies.
+To give another example, ferry, bus, and train management can use video analytics to understand traffic trends aboard different transport vessels throughout the day and compare the reports across multiple sites.
+Management teams can then use that data to make better, more intelligent decisions about which services operate most efficiently, where to assign staff, when to schedule transit services, how to configure traffic patterns, and where to place signage.
+Airport managers can assess occupancy and traffic patterns and formulate data-driven strategies to alleviate bottlenecks at the check-in experience.
+Business development managers can quantify the value of a retail space in a port or terminal by quantifying the volume of foot traffic that passes by the space and apply those insights to optimize layout, store location, leasing and pricing strategies.

-To provide better services that satisfy constituents, and improve marketing outreach to target audiences it is essential that marketing and planning management teams understand who uses a transit system (men, women or children), how many people use it, when they use it, and how often they use it.
-Video intelligence systems can provide that visitor demographic data, and discern between unique, return and bounced traffic, by anonymously recognizing unique identities across cameras.
+To provide better services that satisfy constituents and to improve marketing outreach that targets the intended audience, it is essential that marketing and planning management teams understand who uses a transit system (men, women, or children), how many people use it, when they use it, and how often they use it.
+Video intelligence systems can provide that visitor demographic data, and discern between unique, return, and bounced traffic, by anonymously recognizing unique identities across cameras.

-Video intelligence software is widely used by security teams so they can quickly and accurately review video footage for post-incident investigations, and search for and pinpoint the objects or behaviors that are most relevant.
-For example, if a ferry operation needs to review footage to investigate possible mishandling of baggage or cargo, the analytics operator can conduct a granular search for items that match a particular description.
-Video analytics also improves real-time situational awareness through the use of real-time alerts, which can notify managers whenever a customized threshold has been exceeded.
-For example, if an unusually large crowd forms at a transit station platform, the analytics system people-count alert can be triggered to notify the video analytics operator, who can then notify the security manager who can then assess and respond as needed.
+Video analytics data can also bolster security teams so they can quickly and accurately review video for post-incident investigations by searching for and pinpointing objects or behaviors of interest.
+For example, if a transit organization needs to review footage to investigate the possible mishandling of baggage or cargo, the analytics operator can conduct a granular search for items that match a particular description to speed the resolution of the investigation.
+Video analytics also improves real-time situational awareness using real-time alerts.
+For example, if an unusually large crowd forms at a station platform, preconfigured people-count-alert will trigger to notify the video analytics operator who can assess and initiate the appropriate procedural response.
 Similarly, an analytics system can record and track illegal traffic violations (such as U-turns) or if a person or object is dwelling for an unusually long time in an area such as a platform or dock.

 Video intelligence software transforms video footage into easy-to-understand, comprehensive business intelligence.
 Data can be collected from multiple sites and delivered via centralized dashboards, all while significantly reducing video processing bandwidth requirements.
 Transit authorities can use this quantifiable data to answer critical operational and business questions, drive intelligent planning, inform their decision making, and measure and achieve KPIs.
 As a result, they can tap the valuable data that lies buried in video footage and optimize their security, operations, marketing, and passenger services functions.